Do Go On - 397 - Aviator Charles Kingsford Smith

 He's getting all these things.

-He just wants to be a postie.
+He just wants to be a posty!

-I just want to send the mail.
+I just want to, I just want to send the mail.

-I don't want to be an Air Commodore.
+I don't want to be an air commodore.

 I just love mail.

-I want to be a postie.
+I want to be a posty.

 This is back to the Australian Dictionary of Biography.

-Inevitably, he was attracted by the announcement that a London
+Inevitably, he was attracted by the announcement that a London to Melbourne air race

-to Melbourne air race sponsored by Sir Macpherson Robertson.
+sponsored by Sir MacPherson Robertson.

-Macpherson is your first name?
+McPherson is your first name?

-With a prize of £10,000 would be a feature
+With a prize of 10,000 pounds would be a feature of Victoria's centenary celebrations.

-With financial help from friends and sponsors,
+With financial help from friends and sponsors, he bought a fast two-seater, Lockheed Altair,

 which he named Lady Southern Cross.